mixxxdj/manual/source/chapters/library.rst

 To pre-listen to a track, activate the :guilabel:`Preview` column in a library view.
-Clicking the |ic_lib_preview_play| icon in the library's :guilabel:`Preview` column loads the selected track in a special :ref:`Preview Deck <interface-preview-deck>` that will only output sound in the :ref:`headphones <interface-head-master>` channel.
+Clicking the |ic_lib_preview_play| icon in the library's :guilabel:`Preview` column loads the selected track into a special :ref:`Preview Deck <interface-preview-deck>` that will only output sound in the :ref:`headphones <interface-head-master>` channel.
 Click the
 |ic_lib_preview_pause| icon to stop the playback.